Repossession rules mortgage lenders must follow

 Your lender must write to you 5 working days before they start court action and explain why they are applying to court.

-At the repossession hearing, the lender needs to show that they've followed the protocol.
-They must provide a copy of the pre action protocol checklist.
+At the repossession hearing, they need to show that they've followed the rules in the pre-action protocol checklist.

-The judge could adjourn the hearing and tell the lender what to do to comply with the protocol if they haven't followed the rules.
+The judge could adjourn the hearing if your lender has not followed the rules.